NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

 Required model output variables
 -------------------------------

-Monthly 3-D spatial dimension Omega (units: Pa/s)
+3-D spatial dimension Omega (units: Pa/s), which can be either the monthly mean in a certain year or the long-term monthly mean (or seasonal) mean.

 References